verhas/pyama/doc/linenumberer.md

 `"` or `'` (double or single quote) characters.
 The format string is used through the standard Python string `format()` method.
 For the various possibilities see [the Python documentation](https://docs.python.org/3.4/library/string.html#grammar-token-format_spec).

+Using `LINES` you can define start and end line that is numbered.
+The other lines will not be numbered.
+The numbers `n` and `m` can be positive or negative.
+If any of it is negative then it is an index from the end of the lines.
+This is indexing the same style as Python uses indices.
+If either `m` or `n` is missing the default value will be the first and the last line respectively.
+Specifying `LINES=:` is the same as not specifying any `LINES` parameter.
+The second parameter `m` is the index of the line that is already not numbered.
+In other words lines with index `i` for which `n` <= `i` < `m` stands.

+The `LINES` parameter is usually used together with the markdown snippet writer where the second line of the snippet is starting the code sample and remains intact.
+This should also be followed by the numbering if used.
+In this case the parameter `LINE=2:` will protect the line that starts the code display starting.

 The line numbering handler is usually used together with the snippet handler using the format